SebMuylle/GameInfoSearcher/README.md

 https://www.whatismybrowser.com/detect/what-http-headers-is-my-browser-sending/

-Once you have found your web headers, please enter as a dictionary style list within your program's settings menu or typed into the UserSettings text file.
+Once you have found your web headers, please enter them as a dictionary style list within your program's settings menu or typed into the UserSettings text file.

 The format should be as follows: